Shineii86/GitHubAPI/README.md

 > **Try the API instantly without writing any code!**
 > 👉 [**Launch Interactive API Preview**](https://githubsmartapi.vercel.app)

-The live preview tool (included in this repo at `/public/preview.html`) lets you:
+The built‑in web UI (included in this repo at `/public/index.html`) lets you:
 - Enter any GitHub username and see the full JSON response
 - Compare two users side‑by‑side
+- Toggle light/dark theme and animations for the profile card
 - Copy cURL commands
-- View formatted response with syntax highlighting

 ---